-- If consumers choose based on least cost there would be reduction in regional electricity consumption, about 1000 GWH or 114 MWa by 2035 - When lower demand from electric power generation is taken into account, regional natural gas consumption could also decline about 2.7 Tbtu.
+- If consumers choose water heating fuel source based on least cost there would be reduction in regional electricity consumption, about 1000 gigawatt-hours (GWh) per year or 114 average megawatts (aMW) by 2035 - When lower demand from electric power generation is taken into account, regional natural gas consumption could also decline about 2.7 trillion British thermal units (Tbtu).

-Using the consumer choice modeling approach in the Council's long-term model, forecast of water heating market share for the draft Seventh Plan analysis shows continued trend in switch from electricity as the fuel for water heating to natural gas.
+Using the consumer choice modeling approach in the Council's long-term model, the forecast of water heating market share for the draft Seventh Plan analysis shows continued trend in the switch from electricity as the fuel for water heating to natural gas.
 The speed of conversion reflected in the market share trends vary depending on the size of water heaters and consumer's needs.
+Figures N - 7 and N - 8 show the trend in electric and gas water heating market share for tanks with greater than 55 gallon capacity (N - 7) or less and those with 55 gallon or less capacity (N - 8).
+As can be seen from these figures, gas water heating's market share significantly increases in the larger tank category, while market shares for gas decline slowly in the smaller capacity tank category.
+This reflects the fact that gas and electric water heating technologies in the smaller capacity tank category are not significantly different in cost throughout the planning period.

-Figure 5 - Forecasted average market share for water heaters greater than 55 gallons in capacity
+Figure N - 7: Forecasted average market share for water heaters greater than 55 gallons in capacity (BAU)

-Figure 6 - Forecasted average market share for water heaters 55 gallons or less in capacity
+Figure N - 8: Forecasted average market share for water heaters 55 gallons or less in capacity